Khloe Kardashian Stuns In Red Dress As She Shows Off PDA With Tristan Thompson In Mexico

 Khloe Kardashian and Tristan Thompson were spotted out showing off some PDA in Mexico this week.

-According to an August 15 report by The Daily Mail, Khloe Kardashian was seen having a good time while on vacation in Mexico with Tristan Thompson.
-The Keeping Up with the Kardashians star donned a long bright red dress complete with a matching cover up during a boat outing with her beau.
+According to an August 15 report by the Daily Mail, Khloe Kardashian was seen having a good time while on vacation in Mexico with Tristan Thompson.
+The Keeping Up With the Kardashians star donned a long bright red dress complete with a matching cover up during a boat outing with her beau.

 Kardashian also wore dark sunglasses, a brown fedora, and black slides as she carried a purse over her shoulder.
 Meanwhile, Tristan Thompson wore black athletic shorts, a black tank top, and slides, along with a baseball cap and a bag that he wore across his chest to carry his vacation essentials, such as his sunglasses.